Loading...

 Skip to main content

-SIR ARTHUR SEYMOUR SULLIVAN, English composer, born in London; won the Mendelssohn scholarship at the Royal Academy of Music, and by means of it completed his musical education at Leipzig; in 1862 composed incidental music for "The Tempest," well received at the Crystal Palace; since then has been a prolific writer of all kinds of music, ranging from hymns and oratorios to popular songs and comic operas; his oratorios include "The Prodigal Son" (1868), "The Light of the World," "The Golden Legend," &c., but it is as a writer of light and tuneful operas (librettos) by W. S. GILBERT that he is best known; these began with "Cox and Box" (1866), and include "Trial by Jury," "The Sorcerer" (1877), "Pinafore," "Patience" (1881), "Mikado" (1885), &c., in all of which he displays great gifts as a melodist, and wonderful resource in clever piquant orchestration; received the Legion of Honour in 1878, and was knighted in 1883; b.
-1842.
+Sir Arthur Seymour Sullivan (1842-1900) was an English composer, born in London.
+He won the Mendelssohn scholarship at the Royal Academy of Music, and by means of it completed his musical education at Leipzig.
+In 1862 composed incidental music for "The Tempest," well received at the Crystal Palace.
+Since then had been a prolific writer of all kinds of music, ranging from hymns and oratorios to popular songs and comic operas.
+His oratorios include "The Prodigal Son" (1868), "The Light of the World," "The Golden Legend," &c., but it is as a writer of light and tuneful operas (librettos) by W. S. Gilbert that he is best known.
+These began with "Cox and Box" (1866), and include "Trial by Jury," "The Sorcerer" (1877), "Pinafore," "Patience" (1881), "Mikado" (1885), &c., in all of which he displayed great gifts as a melodist, and wonderful resource in clever piquant orchestration.
+He received the Legion of Honour in 1878, and was knighted in 1883.